ItsOnlyCole/afkWoW/README.md

 # afkWoW
-A simple python script to use when you want to go afk in a game.
+A simple python script to use when you want to go afk in a game without getting disconnected.

+# Dependencies
+* Python
+* pyautogui
+* python3-tk (Linux Only)

+# Usage
+Run script, and tab into the game.
+The character will randomly jump once every 0-11 minutes.